 - Provide candidate(s) name, title, department, email, and phone

 - A one-page narrative describing actions the individual (or team) has taken to promote innovations, technologies or activities to support innovation

 - Candidate(s) CV

 - Three letters of support from constituents demonstrating the breadth of the individual’s impact on innovation

-The nomination deadline is June 11, 2019.
-Please email your submission as one PDF file to Mark Maynard.
+Please email your submission as one PDF file to Lisa Johnson.

-The award selection committee will be appointed by Kelly Sexton, Associate Vice President for Research, Technology Transfer and Innovation Partnerships.
+The award selection committee will be appointed by the Vice President for Research.